Call or Message Us 24/7

 The following table compares the elements and penalties of all of Colorado’s assault crimes:

-Third Degree Assault CRS 18-3-204 Knowingly, recklessly, or with criminal negligence injuring another person Class 1 misdemeanor: Up to 18 months in jail and/or $1,000
+Third Degree Assault C.R.S.
+18-3-204 Knowingly, recklessly, or with criminal negligence injuring another person Extraordinary risk Class 1 misdemeanor: Up to 18 months in jail and/or $1,000

-In this article, our Denver, Colorado criminal defense attorneys will explain:
+In this article, our Denver criminal defense attorneys will address the following key issues regarding felony assault in Colorado law:

 felony assault is a severe enough assault to be charged as a felony.
 Assaults are often divided into 3 degrees: